 A grant report is a formal way for you to update your funders on what you’ve accomplished with their grant money.
-Many funders have specific reporting requirements or general guidelines, but some funders have no requirements or guidelines at all.
-While the latter may initially sound like a dream come true, it can be difficult to write a grant report with no guidelines.
+Many funders have some grant reporting guidelines, but some funders have no guidelines at all.
+While the latter may sound like a dream come true, it can be hard to write a grant report with no guidelines.

 If you find yourself writing a grant report with no guidelines, here are the major pieces of information, in order, that you may want to include:

 Make your funder feel appreciated by expressing your gratitude at the beginning of your grant report.
 A common way of doing this is by adding a cover letter at the beginning of your report, just like you would do with a grant proposal.

 If you’re designing your grant report to include photos, you can include a thank you page at the beginning.
 Add in some photos on this page and your funder will be able to immediately see the difference their grant has made.